junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 ## Measles

 This severe virus infection is **especially dangerous in children** who are **poorly nourished** or have **tuberculosis**.
-Ten days after being near a person with measles, it begins with signs of a cold—fever, runny nose, red sore eyes, and cough.
+Ten days after being near a person with measles, it begins with signs of a cold, fever, runny nose, red sore eyes, and cough.

 The child becomes increasingly ill.
 The mouth may become very sore and he may develop diarrhea.

 After 2 or 3 days a few tiny white spots like salt grains appear in the mouth.
-A day or 2 later the rash appears—first behind the ears and on the neck, then on the face and body, and last on the arms and legs.
+A day or 2 later the rash appears, first behind the ears and on the neck, then on the face and body, and last on the arms and legs.

 After the rash appears, the child usually begins to get better.
 The rash lasts about 5 days.
 Sometimes there are scattered black spots caused by bleeding into the skin (‘black measles’).
 This means the attack is very severe.
 Get medical help.